 The fitting process

-- ensure the type and brand of lens and lens care regimen are suitable for the patient
+- ensure the type and brand of contact lens and care regimen are suitable for the patient

-- tell the patient how to wear the lenses safely and how to look after them hygienically
+- tell the patient how to wear and care for the contact lenses safely and hygienically

-- record any information or advice you have given the patient, and
+- record any information or advice you have given the patient

 - recommend a wearing schedule that is in line with manufacturer’s labelling instructions.